xem/3DShomebrew/README.md

 Let's take a look at our template default, in ctrulib/template.
 It's a minimal project that does nothing else than printing a white pixel on the upper screen.

 It contains:
-- a source folder, containing a main.c file. (this contains the source code of your homebrew)
+- a source folder, containing a main.c file. (the source code of your homebrew)
-- a makefile file (this contains the instructions to build our homebrew for hbmenu)
+- a makefile file (allowing to build your homebrew for hbmenu)

 Let's see how bigger projects are made, for example [Yeti3DS](https://github.com/smealum/yeti3DS).
 You can notice a few other things:
-- an icon.png file (This is a 48x48px image displayed on hbmenu alongside your homebrew.
+- an icon.png file (a 48x48px image displayed on hbmenu with the homebrew.
 Optional but preferable.)
 - the source folder contains more .c files and .h files. (this is a common way to structure and organize a C/C++ project.
 Note that the main function ````int main()```` remains in main.c, the other C files are used to store additional code and data).

 In many projects, like [3dscraft](https://github.com/smealum/3dscraft) you can find a data folder containing .bin files.
-Those are images, and we'll explain how to make and how to use them later.
+Those are used to store image data.
+The tutorial will explain how to use them in your projects.

+Reminder: [the tools](https://github.com/xem/3DShomebrew#tools) present in this project allow to convert image files in BIN and BIN files in PNG.

 ###Build procedure